Combat Guide

 Rites are powerful, so they require recovery.

-Per Short Rest
+Per Rest

 Level 1 Rites: 5 total uses